-- Cycling ConnectionMondays (1st and 3rd of month) at 7pm in Nifkin Lounge
+- Cycling ConnectionMondays (first and third of month) at 7pm in Nifkin Lounge

 Cycling Connection both promotes and encourages the use of bicycles in the Syracuse area in order to increase overall health, safety, and access to transportation for all of the ESF campus.
 We also maintain ESF's Bike Library Program (BLP).
 Our role is to monitor the bikes on campus for maintenance and to contact Mello Velo under necessary circumstances, as well keep track of who is responsible for damages and of the finances of the program.
 We work to expand the BLP by promoting it on campus and purchasing additional bikes and other bike-affiliated equipment as necessary.
 We sponsor events that promote bike ridership and bike safety.
 For more information, please visit http://www.facebook.com/esfcyclingconnection.

-- Empire Forester (Yearbook)Thursdays (biweekly) at 5pm in 14 Bray Hall
+- Empire Forester (Yearbook)Mondays (biweekly) at 5pm in 14 Bray Hall (email email@example.com)

 The basic goals of this organization are to collaborate with members of the student body in order to produce a publication (yearbook) which will reflect a year's worth of events and memories of the ESF community.

-- Engineers for a Sustainable Society (ESS)Mondays at 7pm in 19 Moon Library
+- Engineering for a Sustainable Society (ESS)Mondays at 5pm in 19 Moon Library

 This club familiarizes members with current developments and events in the field of environmental resource engineering.
 There is an emphasis on professional development and enhancing student-student and student-faculty relationships among those in the ERE curriculum.